 The Treasury's largest single maturity is in 2018, when RIKH 18 1009 matures.
-The series, a special issue undertaken to capitalise the financial institutions, is offset by share capital and subordinated loans.
-The National Budget for 2016 assumed that the Government's 30% stake in Landsbankinn would be sold during the year and the proceeds used to pay down the bond.
-Even though plans to sell the holding have been abandoned, there are still plans to pay down the bond by other means.
-In June, the Government bought back bonds in this series in the amount of ISK 30 bn, using ISK 26 bn from stability contributions and making up the shortfall with Treasury deposits held in the Central Bank.
-The outstanding balance of the bond is now ISK 183 bn, and it is planned to continue reducing it prior to maturity so as to reduce refinancing risk.
+The series, a special issue undertaken to capitalise the financial institutions, is offset by share capital.
+The outstanding balance of the bond was ISK 171.7 bn at the end of 2016.
+In the coming term, it is planned to continue reducing it prior to maturity so as to reduce refinancing risk.